Selection, Reflection and Self-Refinement: Revisit Reasoning Tasks via a Causal Lens: Method

 \paragraph{Reflective Representation Learning.} A key challenge posed by Hypothesis~\ref{hyp:latent-complexity} is the intractability of the large latent space $\rvz$, which makes direct inference difficult.
 To address this issue, we propose a {reflective representation learning} module, which explicitly models reasoning as a reflection process.

 We define reflection as a fixed-point equation of the form

 where $f(\cdot)$ is a parametric function (e.g., Transformer model) that updates the latent representation $\rvz$ conditioned on the observed input $\rvx$.
 This formulation captures the intuition that reasoning is not a one-shot mapping from $\rvx$ to $\rvz$, but rather an iterative process in which $\rvz$ is repeatedly revised until it becomes consistent with both the observed data and the latent constraints.
+Concretely, ~\eqref{eq:reflection} formalizes reflection by refining the latent solution $\rvz$ through fixed-point updates rather than producing it in one step.
+This directly addresses Hypothesis~\ref{hyp:latent-complexity}: when the latent space far exceeds the observation space, iterative fixed-point updates provide a practical route to contract toward a constraint-satisfying $\rvz$.

 Equation~\eqref{eq:reflection} can be solved by iterative refinement:

 starting from an initial estimate $\rvz^{(0)}$ initialized as zeros.
 After $T$ iterations, the fixed-point solution $\rvz^{*}$ is expected to approximate the reflective latent representation satisfying~\eqref{eq:reflection}.
 This iterative mechanism enables the model to explore the latent space incrementally, progressively eliminating invalid assignments and converging towards rule-consistent solutions.